mr-v/mr-v.github.io/ios-development-toolbox.md

 ![](https://camo.githubusercontent.com/0a2501433a908cd8c8012a273df6efa26c432939/68747470733a2f2f7261772e6769746875622e636f6d2f676172796265726e68617264742f73656c656374612f6d61737465722f64656d6f2e676966)

 I've created alias that combines `tree` and `selecta` to open any file from current directory and its subdirectories: `alias tsof='open "$(tree -if | selecta)"'`.

+[joe](https://github.com/karan/joe) - just run `joe swift` and you get yourself a nice gitignore.
+Basically a command-line wrapper for [github/gitignore](https://github.com/github/gitignore) repo with a few extra features.

 ---